5vckcq/multi-Lvl-Coincidence-Analysis/README.md

 ### Customizing the graphical output

-The causal-mechanistic hypergraphs are generated using the TeX-template file Latex_Template.tex in the config-folder.
+The causal-mechanistic hypergraphs are generated using the TeX-template file Latex_Template.tex in the config folder.
 You can modify it at will to change all further outputs.
 You can also modify the generated output_graph.tex to customize an individual hypergraph.

 ## Documentation